 When it comes to the best quality inflatable kayak, this really comes down to what it’s made from.

-A kayak made with a single layer of fabric, of course will not offer the same level of durability as a more expensive kayak with a double or even triple layer of fabric.
+A kayak made with a single layer of fabric will not offer the same level of durability as a more expensive kayak with a double or even triple layer of fabric.
 The more layers of fabric, the better the kayak can resist tears or punctures.

 The most common materials used to make inflatable kayaks are PVC and Hypalon, although Nitrylon is also becoming more popular these days.
 I’ll briefly cover each of these materials below:

-PVC is the most common type of material used to make kayaks.
+PVC is the most common material used to make a blowup kayak.
 Here are a few points about kayaks made with PVC:

 - Strong and durable